Les motorisations Rotork dans les centrales solaires

 In addition, the torque switches can be by-passed during the first 5% of travel away from the valve seated position.
 If this additional torque is still insufficient to cause movement the IQ recognises the valve is jammed and stops operation to prevent motor but out or further damage.
 Finally, the handwheel provides reliable emergency manual operation that is mechanically independent of the motor drive.
 It includes a padlockable hand/auto clutch for safe operation even when the motor is running.
 The manual override can be engaged while the motor is running without damaging the actuator internal parts.

-Pakscan digital two-wire control
+Pakscan digital 2-wire control

-Actuators are controlled and monitored by Rotork Pakscan P3 master station supervised loops.
-Thanks to the web server installed in the P3 master station, the operator in the main control room has a clear picture of the condition of all the actuators on a loop at all times, even in the event of a failure of the main plant control system.
+Actuators are controlled and monitored by Rotork Pakscan P3 Master Station supervised loops.
+Thanks to the web server installed in the P3 Master Station, the operator in the main control room has a clear picture of the condition of all the actuators on a loop at all times, even in the event of a failure of the main plant control system.

 Pakscan provides dual host communication paths as standard with the ability to isolate any field based fault without interrupting communication with other units on the loop.
 The configuration provides built-in redundancy in every area - from the valve to the control room - ensuring that vital information on valve position, status and condition is as secure and available as possible.

-Modbus TCP protocol facilitates Ethernet communication, whilst the Pakscan web browser provides access to all data from the master station and the field control units at near-instantaneous speeds using standard web pages.
-This data includes field diagnostics, enabling the maintenance team to identify any fault at the office desk rather than in the field, whilst automatic email generation for alarm conditions can also be configured to give the maintenance department immediate warning of master station problems.
+Modbus TCP protocol facilitates Ethernet communication, whilst the Pakscan web browser provides access to all data from the Master Station and the field control units at near-instantaneous speeds using standard web pages.
+This data includes field diagnostics, enabling the maintenance team to identify any fault at the office desk rather than in the field, whilst automatic email generation for alarm conditions can also be configured to give the maintenance department immediate warning of Master Station problems.